jupyter-server/enterprise_gateway/docs/source/getting-started-kubernetes.md

 If it is not possible to pre-seed the nodes, you will likely need to adjust the `EG_KERNEL_LAUNCH_TIMEOUT` value in the `enterprise-gateway.yaml` file as well as the `KG_REQUEST_TIMEOUT` parameter that issue the kernel start requests from the `NB2KG` extension of the Notebook client.

+#### Option 1: Deploying with kubectl

+Choose this deployment option if you want to deploy directly from Kubernetes template files with kubectl, rather than using a package manager like Helm.

 ##### Create the Enterprise Gateway kubernetes service and deployment
 From the master node, create the service and deployment using the yaml file from the git repository: